7 Best Beer Gardens in Ohio!

 It seems appropriate that this biergarten is found in a historic section of the city known as German Village.
 The same family has run this longtime fixture in the Village since 1939 — the Planks.
 You’ll find ten beers on tap, plus a good bottle selection.
 The outdoor garden area, a little bit in and a little bit out, is ringed by old brick tree-lined walls… a cool spot in summer.
 Food is standard fare, pizza, burgers, sandwiches, and salads.
 If you haven’t had a beer and fried bologna sandwich in a while, this is the place to go!
 Trivia night on Tuesdays.

-Findlay Market Biergarten, Cincinnati, OH
+Jane's at Findlay Market, Cincinnati, OH

 This venue is in a historic public market, an iconic city landmark in operation for decades.
 The outdoor patio gives patrons a bird’s-eye view of the hubbub of visitors to this community venue.
 Christian Moerlein, a local brewery, sponsors the beer garden.
 Beers on tap vary but, of course, including IPAs, pilsners, stouts, and ales, representing other local craft beers.
 Food is found throughout the market, find your favorite, grab a beer and a spot on the patio and watch the world go by.